-And the winner of a $10 Breathless Press gift card is…
+And the winner of Resisting Destiny and a $10 Walmart Gift Card is…

 Thank you all for stopping by!

 It’s that time again at Literary Lagniappe.
 And first up, congrats are in order for our August winner – Carolyn!
 And now onto the good stuff – if you’re not familiar, each month, we’ll be conducting a swag giveaway.
 All you have to do to enter, is to comment on each new post this month.
 Each time you comment, you’ll earn an entry.
 Want more ways to enter?
 Follow our Rafflecopter link below the pic and earn even more entries that way…